7 Vintage Style Christmas Dioramas

 I think using this antique-style lantern is one of my cleverest ideas.
 A few simple decorations turned it into a charming farmhouse style decoration.

-It sold last year for $15.00, but looking at it now, I think it would have benefited from some faux snow on the “ground,” and a white bottle brush tree rather than a green one.
+It sold in 2016 for $15.00, but looking at it now, I think it would have benefited from some faux snow on the “ground,” and a white bottle brush tree rather than a green one.

 Believe it or not, but I made two dioramas from this vintage recipe box.